TeMU-BSC/Mongo_backup/README.md

+# Mongo BACKUP & RESTORE
-# To restore you must run next script with file path, It will restore gzip file into the mongoDB.
+### To restore you must run next script with file path, It will restore gzip file into the mongoDB.

-### Script:
+- __Script__:

 ```bash